Screen#

 clear screen#

-The clear screen block clears all text and drawings from the brain’s screen.
+The clear screen stack block clears all text and drawings from the brain’s screen.

 clear screen